disclaimer

 • The first step is to get a certificate of eligibility issued by the Utah Bureau of Criminal Identification for $65 before filing a petition.
 The Bureau of Criminal Identification conducts a background check to obtain the petitioner’s complete criminal history.
 The applicant will be notified if they are deemed eligible.

 • Under the Utah Code Ann. § 77–40–107(1), copies of the certificate of eligibility, the petition, and acceptance of service documents are handed over to the prosecuting attorney with a self-addressed envelope to receive a response after review.
 A reply will come within the next sixty days, after which the court can decide to schedule a hearing or grant the request.
-Although if the prosecutor has an objection, it will be filed within 35 days, and the court will fix a hearing date.
+If the prosecutor has an objection, it will be filed within 35 days, and the court will fix a hearing date.
 Petitioners are generally required to be present and show that the certificate of eligibility and petition are authentic.
 It then shows that expunging the record is not against public interest and has met the statutory requirements.

 • Once the judge reviews and signs the expungement order, the petitioner will receive a notification and must distribute the order to all the necessary government agencies involved.
 Court clerks send certified copies to the Bureau of Criminal Identification, the arresting agency, the prosecuting agency, the booking agency, and keep a copy for future reference.